September 2018

 Published:

-Healing Balu River, Dhaka: Restoration through revitalizing the riparian buffer zone
+Healing Balu River, Dhaka: Restoration through revitalizing the riparian buffer zone (Not Contributed)

 • Conference: 13TH FARU INTERNATIONAL RESEARCH CONFERENCE - FARU 2020